Isaac Jenkins Mikell House

-The southern facade (overlooking Montagu Street) is dominated by a pedimented portico with six columns with composite capitals carved from cypress and ornamented with rams’ heads.
-In addition to the main house, there is a kitchen building and separate coach house on the premises.
+The southern facade (overlooking Montagu Street) is dominated by a pedimented portico with six columns with composite capitals carved from cypress and ornamented with rams' heads.
+In addition to the main house, there is a kitchen building and a separate coach house on the premises.
 A 1939 photograph shows the slave quarters.

-The house was bought in 1935 by the Charleston Free Library and served as a public library until the early 1960s when it was sold and restored as a private residence.
+The house was bought in 1935 by the Charleston Free Library and served as a public library until the early 1960s, when it was sold and restored as a private residence.
 In 2008, the house sold for $4.8 million to Manhattan socialite Patricia Altschul.
 The house is frequently featured on the Bravo television reality show, Southern Charm; Altschul is the mother of one of the program's regular cast, filmmaker Whitney Sudler-Smith, who is also executive producer of the show.
 The house was listed on the National Register of Historic Places in 2014.